David Davis (footballer): Charlton Athletic loan

 On 31 January 2020, Davis moved to Championship club Charlton Athletic on loan for the rest of the 2019–20 season.
 On 1 June 2020, Charlton manager Lee Bowyer confirmed Davis' refusal to play for the club ahead of the resumption of the 2019–20 EFL Championship season, following the suspension of the season due to the COVID-19 pandemic in the United Kingdom.

 Shrewsbury Town

 On 15 January 2021, Davis rejoined League One club Shrewsbury Town – where he had played on loan ten years earlier – until the end of the 2020–21 season.
 After a period in self-isolation because of contact with someone with COVID-19, he made his first appearance on 2 February, playing just behind the forwards for the last few minutes of a defeat at home to Crewe Alexandra.

 On 12 May 2021 it was announced that he would leave Shrewsbury at the end of the season, following the expiry of his contract.
 He returned to the club on 13 July 2021.

 Forest Green Rovers

 On 17 June 2022, Davis agreed to join newly promoted League One side Forest Green Rovers when his Shrewsbury Town contract expired.

 On 30 January 2023, Davis joined National League club Solihull Moors on loan until the end of the season.

+He was released following relegation to the National League at the end of the 2023–24 season.

+Kidderminster Harriers

+On 16 July 2024, Davis joined National League North side Kidderminster Harriers.